Arctic Spatial Data Infrastructure (Arctic SDI)

 EPSG:3573 – WGS 84 / North Pole LAEA Canada

-Developed through collaborative efforts and data sharing among Arctic nations, this map is an insightful comparison of the Arctic’s sea ice extent.
-It distinguishes between the average conditions in January and July from the years 1979 to 2007.
-The sea ice extent is layered on top of the Arctic SDI topographic basemap, which provides a detailed depiction of the underlying geographical features and elevations.
+This map provides an insightful comparison of the Arctic’s sea ice extent at two distinct points in time.
+It displays the average September sea ice extent for 1979 and 2016, layered on top of the Arctic SDI topographic basemap, which provides a detailed depiction of the underlying geographical features and elevations.

 Access the main web services from ArcticSDI, including the basemap, a geolocator, and the metadata catalogue to find arctic data sources.